Raising Minimum Wage

 First things first – never trust another word out of the mouth of Bernie Sanders.
-That guy has a very bad habit of not fact-checking.
+That guy has a nasty habit of not fact-checking.
 Second – those statements were made back in December of 2013, and while I am pretty sure these numbers were never accurate, they surely are not by now.
 Third – based on his statement, I believe that random drug screenings should be mandatory for government workers from here on out.
-Finally, this is probably one of the weakest positions that I have heard yet in the minimum wage debate, not to mention factually inaccurate.
-Let us explore some of the REAL numbers in regard to his unfounded claim, and then explore the cause and effect of it.
+Finally, this is probably one of the weakest positions I have heard yet in the minimum wage debate, not to mention factually inaccurate.
+Let us explore some of the REAL numbers regarding his unfounded claim and then investigate the cause and effect of it.

 75.9 million: The number of hourly-paid workers in the United States today.
 Or roughly 24% of the entire population.

 47 million: The number of Americans who live on incomes below the federal poverty line.
 This equates to 14% of the population.

 3.3 million: The number of Americans earning the minimum wage or below.
 That equates to 1% of the United States.
 And half of these earners are under 25 years old.
 Two-thirds of that are working part-time.

 750,000: The minimum wage earners living below the federal poverty line.
 This is only 1.6% of those in poverty and 0.24% of the country. – (Econ 21)